trachana20/tabpfn-fine-tuning/README.md

 TabPFN demonstrates robust, rapid classification performance on diverse datasets.
 To improve performance on a particular dataset, we fine-tune a pretrained TabPFN model for optimal results on that specific task.
 ## Methodology
 The Methodology involves utilizing dataset-specific prior knowledge to its fullest extent.
 This includes training on either heavily augmented real-world data or synthetically sampled priors that closely reflect the underlying structure of the data.
+## Data
+The data can be either a locally loadable dataset, which you specify the target column explicitly, or an OpenML dataset, specified by the id.
 ## Results
 TODO
 # Getting Started & Installation